mgrankin/ru_transformers/tpu/README.md

 ### 9. Results

 Your perplexity will be different, depending on tokenizer vocab and dataset.
+The better your tokenizer the worse your perplexity, actually.

 Perplexity on validation set